MadMaddie81/Knowing-Europe/README.md

 * After all 15 rounds has been played the player is presented with their results
 * A button brings the player back to the very first page, so they can start over.

+### __Features yet to be implemented__

+* __404 Page__
+  - Since the game only consists of one page, and all links and buttons has been thouroughly tested I decided to not make a custom 404 error page.
+* __Expansion__
+  - It wouldn't take much to make a series of games covering the other continents, such as Knowing Asia and Knowing Africa.

 ---

 ## __Design, Technologies & Deployment__